digital-horizon/RoundCoachMark/README.md

 ```

 The play methods are not the only way to control showing of marks.
-You can construct your own logic of showith marks and implement it using the CoachMarker interface methods:
+You can construct your own logic of showing marks and implement it using the CoachMarker interface methods:

 ```swift